In Kabul, a fearful wait for US to deliver on evacuation vow

 But many Afghans fear a return to the Taliban’s harsh rule in the late 1990s, when the group barred women from attending school or working outside the home, banned television and music, chopped off the hands of suspected thieves and held public executions.

+“Today some of my friends went to work at the court and the Taliban didn't let them into their offices.
+They showed their guns and said, ‘You’re not eligible to work in this government if you worked in the past one,'” one women's activist in Kabul told The Associated Press on Saturday.
+She spoke on condition of anonymity for fear of retaliation.

+With a Turkish visa but no way to safely reach the airport, the activist described the gap between the Taliban's words and actions “very alarming.”
+She said she was holed up in the city with a colleague, eating food delivered by a friend.

-Two decades later, however, the Taliban face far closer scrutiny as Afghans share updates on social media, though some fearing retaliation are hurriedly wiping out their online presence instead.
+Taliban now operate in a very different Afghanistan, facing far closer scrutiny this time around as Afghans share updates on social media.
+Some Afghans however fear retaliation, and are hurriedly wiping out their online presence instead.

-Faiez reported from Istanbul and Anna from Nairobi, Kenya.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, and Geir Moulson in Berlin contributed.
+Faiez reported from Istanbul, Gannon from Islamabad, Pakistan, and Anna from Nairobi, Kenya.
+Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, Colleen Barry in Milan, Italy, Matt Lee in Washington and Geir Moulson in Berlin contributed.

 Comments